Hitendra-Cyber/MediBook/README.md

 # 🩺 MediBook

-MediBook is a simple healthcare-themed website built using **HTML, CSS, and JavaScript**.
+MediBook is a simple healthcare-themed website built using **HTML and CSS**.
 It provides a clean and structured interface for users to explore healthcare services, consult doctors, and access useful health information.

 ---